 Our coronavirus information on this page is written in line with guidelines issued by the Westminster government for England.
-Rules are largely the same for all areas of the UK but if you live in Northern Ireland, Scotland or Wales, regulations may differ.
+In England, a three tiered system of local Covid-19 alert levels is now in place – medium, high and very high risk.
+If you live in Northern Ireland, Scotland or Wales, you may also be subject to additional restrictions.
 Our advice is a guide for pet owners and should not be taken as legal advice.
 Alongside government advice, we are giving suggestions from Blue Cross experts to help pet owners apply the new measures to caring for their pets.
-We are updating this advice as frequently as possible, so please keep checking back.
+We are updating this advice as frequently as possible, so please keep checking back or sign up to our coronavirus email updates

 There is also no evidence to suggest that this coronavirus (called SARS-CoV-2) is circulating between pets in the UK.
 All available evidence indicates that the spread of coronavirus in the UK is due to human-to-human transmission.